cool-ic/macos-kvm/README.md

-##a full guide on how to install macos with gpu passthrough on amd cpu and single nvidia card.
+## A full guide on how to install macos with gpu passthrough on amd cpu and single nvidia card.
-##you need to make sure that your mother board supports iommu.
+## You need to make sure that your mother board supports iommu.
 ## hardware

 |      |  info                                              |